volf52/candidate-test-task/README.md

 the two provided example csv files which represenets two real files from two different crypto exchanges.
 How a transaction is read isn't always obvious and how well you figure this out is part of the assesment in the test.

+Note that the amounts and values are made up and does not reflect actual currency values of the dates they were made.

 ### Input
 The `CSVParser` class takes a path to a csv_file as input.